s3lven/ECS189L-FInalProject/ProjectDocument.md

 ## Gameplay Explanation ##

+As a quick side note, when loading this game into Unity, please start from the Title screen.

 After clicking the play button, players are immediately put into the game stage.
 Players have a set amount of time to fulfill orders one by one.
 Around the player are the stations that will help them gather the ingredients.
 There 8 stations are:
 - Tea Station: When interacting with this station, a panel of three buttons appear.
 From left to right, these buttons correspond to the black tea, the green tea, and the oolong tea.
 After pressing the button, the player will need to wait until the window disappears before moving on.
 - Syrup and Milk station: Upon interaction, an image of a machine is brought up with two buttons: the sugar and milk button.
 Players will have to visit the station on two separate interactions to get both sugar and milk.